eliot-akira/expreva/readme.md

 Expreva is a modular, extensible language and cross-platform virtual machine.

-It's an exploration in progress, to design a suitable medium for end-user programming, for example: in a spreadsheet formula; as a data transport or query protocol; dynamic content creation such as web documents and interactive textbooks.
+It's an exploration in progress, to design a suitable medium for end-user programming - for example: in a spreadsheet formula; as a data transport or query protocol; and creation of dynamic content, such as hypertext documents and interactive textbooks.

 The source code is compiled to a compact JSON-serializable format, suitable for transfer over HTTP, WebSocket, or inter-process communication.

-The goal is to stay simple enough to learn and implement.
-Currently it runs in a web browser, on Node.js and PHP server.
-An eventual plan is to compile to WebAssembly.
+The goal is to stay beginner-friendly, and simple enough to implement on a range of platforms.
+Currently it runs in a web browser, Node.js server, and on [PHP](https://github.com/expreva/expreva-php).
+An eventual plan is to compile to WebAssembly, and perhaps run on embedded devices.

 ## Parser